convidev-tud/driftool/README.md

 The pairwise distance is the number of lines of merge conflicts.
 The base measure of the point-cloud is the *mean absolute deviation around a central point*.

-The results of driftool indicate how well or poorly a repository is managed.
+The results of the drift computation indicate how well or poorly a repository is managed.
 High drift indicates large inconsistencies in between branches.
 The drift is an absolute metric that always has to be interpreted in the context of the repository size.
 A repository with dozens of collaborateurs and branches naturally has more drift as a project with 3 developers working on.